grannycart/by-sound-alone_source/full-draft-manuscript/4_Chapter.md

 "Ah fuck ya Captain Shakes.
 At least I didn't have to weld your fuckin' boat back together to get ya on board this fuckin' time."

 "Good to see you again too Chips.
-I'll have you know my boat has been adjusted and tuned to an absolute fucking precisionmeister's peak of fuckin' performance.
+I'll have you know my boat has been adjusted and tuned to an absolute fucking precision-meister's peak of fuckin' performance.
 The _Gnat_ is now faster, more maneuverable, and louder than any other boat of its size and displacement."

 "Ah, yer the first fucker I've ever fucking met who is proud to have a loud fucking submarine Captain Shakes."